-Capturing the most extreme outcomes, domestic fatalities make up only a small fraction of all domestic abuse incidents.
+Capturing the most extreme outcomes. domestic fatalities make up only a small fraction of all domestic abuse incidents.
 However, the impact that domestic fatalities have on families and communities is devastating.
 Starting in 2019, the New Orleans Health Department's (NOHD) Domestic Violence & Sexual Assault Program (DV & SA Program) began reviewing domestic fatality characteristics to contextualize and document this issue in Orleans Parish.
-The first New Orleans Domestic Violence Fatality Report was published in 2020.
+The first New Orleans Domestic Violence Fatality Report was published in 2020 and documented incidents that occurred from 2012-2018.

-In 2021 NOHD's DV & SA Program began creating а fatality review team with representation from over 20 community, government, and criminal justice organizations to continue analyzing domestic fatalities in New Orleans, identify gaps in systemic interventions, determine recommendations for and preventing incidents.
+In 2021 NOHD's DV & SA Program began fatality creating а review with team representation from over 20 community. government, and criminal justice organizations to continue analyzing domestic fatalities in New Orleans, identify gaps in systemic interventions, and determine recommendations for preventing incidents.
 In 2022, the New Orleans City Council and the Mayor of New Orleans established a formal Domestic Abuse Fatality Review Team with the passage of an ordinance to ordain Article XIV of Chapter 82 of the Code of the City of New Orleans and designated NOHD to coordinate this effort.